 CoRAL's three primary areas of research expertise are:

-- Epidemiologic studies of the development of obesity and its sequelae, including metabolic syndrome, diabetes and cardiovascular disease.
-This area invokes the life course approach to chronic disease, and especially targets etiologic factors working at the earliest stages of human development.
+- Epidemiologic studies of the development of chronic diseases and their risk factors, including obesity, metabolic syndrome, diabetes, cardiovascular disease, airways disease and neurodevelopmental problems.
+This area invokes the lifecourse approach to chronic disease and targets etiologic factors working at the earliest stages of human development.

-- Interventions to prevent obesity and its consequences.
-This area's focus is on innovative behavior change interventions in primary care settings, with an additional interest in community settings.
+- Interventions to prevent chronic diseases.
+This area’s focus is on behavior change interventions in primary care settings, with an additional interest in community settings.

-- Health services research on the effects of prevalence and consequences of obesity in relation to:
+- Health services research on the effects of prevalence, and consequences of chronic diseases in relation to:

 - Health plan policies and programs